Ammu25/my-data-anthology/README.md

 # my-data-anthology

 Hi there :wave:, I'm Sheetal Reddy.
 I created this repository to host my bioinformatics portfolio.<br />
-Here is a list of my portfolio projects (click on the dropdown menus):
+Here is a list of my portfolio projects (click on the dropdown menu):

   <!--<details>
   <summary>Data Analysis Projects</summary><br />